UBC-MDS/Group_9_GA_Metrics/README.md

 ## Where this package fits in

-The popularity and influence of Google Analytics means that there is already a decent number of related python packages, such as googleanalytics, which can be found on PyPI: [https://pypi.org/project/googleanalytics/].
+The popularity and influence of Google Analytics means that there is already a decent number of related python packages, such as googleanalytics, which can be found [here](https://pypi.org/project/googleanalytics/) on PyPI.
 However the majority of these packages provide functionality that allows developers to interact with the Google Analytics API, which presupposes a fairly high level of technical skill.
 Our package is intended to help users with a novice familiarity with python by operating directly on downloaded GA data sets instead.

 ## Installation
 Since the package has not uploaded to PyPI, this is not feasible for now.
 Please see the **developer installation instructions** to install it.